 Seal the Loop

-Fishing line entanglements result in the death of more than 1,400 seals a year in Australia.
+- Fishing line entanglements result in the death of an estimated 1,400 seals every year in Australia.

-View Seal the loop locations in a larger map
+View Seal the Loop - Fishing Line Bin Locations in a larger map

 Why is Zoos Victoria running Seal the Loop?